 --- Start of text proposal to Section 6.1.1.1 in TS 38.214 ---

-For codebook based transmission, the UE determines its codebook subsets based on TPMI and upon the reception of higher layer parameter ULCodebookSubset which may be configured with ‘fullAndPartialAndNonCoherent’, or ‘partialAndNonCoherent’ ', or 'Non-Coherent' depending on the UE capability.
+For codebook based transmission, the UE determines its codebook subsets based on TPMI and upon the reception of higher layer parameter ULCodebookSubset which may be configured with ‘fullAndPartialAndNonCoherent’, or ‘partialAndNonCoherent’ ', or 'nonCoherent' depending on the UE capability.
 The maximum transmission rank may be configured by the higher parameter ULmaxRank.

 …

-For codebook based transmission, the UE may be configured with a single SRS resource set and only one SRS resource can be indicated based on the SRI from within the SRS resource set.
+For codebook based transmission, the UE may be configured with a single SRS resource set and only one SRS resource can be indicated based on the SRI from within the SRS resource set if the UE reports its UE capability of ‘partialAndNonCoherent’ or ‘fullAndPartialAndNonCoherent’ transmission.
 The maximum number of configured SRS resources for codebook based transmission is 2.

+For codebook based transmission, the UE may be configured without any SRS resource set if the UE reports its UE capability of ‘nonCoherent’ transmission.

 --- End of text proposal ---